This blog may contain affiliate links. Read our disclosure policy for more info.

 San Juan del Sur is the perfect place to learn to surf – and that’s exactly what I did!
 Having never been on a surfboard before, I was nervous but excited to get out there.
 To be honest, I had no idea that I would be catching big waves on my own within a couple of days, the surf camp worked!

-If you have never surfed before, or are very much a beginner, I highly recommend booking either a couple of lessons or a full surf camp in San Juan del Sur.
-The only way you’re going to get up on a board catching proper waves is with knowledge of the proper technique as well as someone giving you a push when needed.
+If you have never surfed before, or are very much a beginner, I highly recommend either booking a couple of lessons or a full surf camp in San Juan del Sur.
+The only way you’ll get up on a board catching proper waves is with knowledge of the proper technique and someone giving you a push when needed.

 So for beginners wanting to surf in San Juan del Sur, you have two options:

-If you’re short on time or on a tight budget, consider booking a single surf lesson, These lessons will give you the background knowledge you need to practice on your own, as well as teach you some skills.
+If you’re short on time or on a tight budget, consider booking a single surf lesson like this one, These lessons will give you the background knowledge you need to practice on your own, as well as teach you some skills.

 In my experience, you won’t get very far with just one lesson, but it is a place to start and you can always book more lessons as you see fit.